 Usually, testnet tokens have no value and can be requested for free from different faucets.
 Mr. Levin takes another approach and wants the people to burn XEN for X1 and play with it in a sandbox.
 When the testing is done and the chain is deemed secure and ready, it will take a name change from testnet to mainnet to see the X1 blockchain.

 The X coin has a 1 billion total supply.
 The plan is to burn 50% of the total supply over time, making the coin deflationary.
-The other 50% of the supply will be distributed between venture capitals, the community, and the team, but the exact allocation partition is still to be determined.
+Initially, the other 50% of the supply was meant to be distributed between venture capitalists, the community, and the team, but later on, Jack Levin decided that the entire X1 coin allocation should belong to the community with no special groups receiving any part.

 – 50% put up for auction, allowing users to participate in monthly rounds,

-– and the rest will go to the founding team for chain and ecosystem development.
+– and the rest to the founding team for chain and ecosystem development.

 1) 50% of all TX fees will be burned